NickHerrig/nickherrig.com/content/posts/local-clip-embeddings.md

 pip install onnxruntime-gpu
 ```

-If you're GPU poor though, no worries!
+If you're GPU poor, like me 🤣, no worries!
 You can simply install the default package and run inference on the CPU!

 Now that we have the library installed, let's take a look generating embeddings.

 ## Generating Embeddings

 First, let's import the library and setup our model.
-Just a heads up that the first time you run this code it took me about 50 seconds to download the model weights.
+Just a heads up that the first time I ran this code it took me about 50 seconds to download the model weights.

 ```python
 from inference.models import Clip